|Getting Started on the Trail to Eagle Scout |

 - After the scout receives the Life Rank, get a profile from the Council Office.

-- Make sure the applicant is registered in the unit that will be listed on the 2014 Eagle application and Eagle Certificate.
+- Make sure the applicant is registered in the unit that will be listed on the current Eagle Scout application and Eagle Certificate.
 Also, confirm he has been registered in the unit in which he held the leadership position (Requirement #4).

 - Files must be current with merit badges and ranks.
 As a service, we will print a person profile for the applicant listing his rank and merit badges received on advancement forms.